 Does reverse osmosis remove chloramines?

-The reverse osmosis membrane alone technically does not remove chloramines.
-However, reverse osmosis systems are equipped with multiple pre-filters.
-The carbon in these pre-filters is able to remove chloramines, because of how slowly the reverse osmosis process works.
+The reverse osmosis (RO) membrane alone does not remove chloramines.
+However, RO systems are equipped with multiple pre-filters.
+The carbon in these pre-filters is able to remove chloramines because of how slowly the reverse osmosis process works.
 Reverse osmosis purifies water one drop at a time, passing the water through a semi-permeable membrane capable of rejecting a host of contaminants like arsenic, salts, and boron.
 The rejected, contaminant-ridden water (called brine) is sent to the drain.
 The purified water, called permeate, is collected in a storage tank.
 When you desire access to cold, highly pure water, it is pulled from the storage tank and delivered to your tap.

-Ultrafiltration systems, like the TL3, are also adept at chloramine reduction.
-Ultrafiltration systems combine sediment and carbon pre-filters with a hollow fiber membrane capable of reducing contaminants as fine as 0.025 microns.
+Yes, ultrafiltration systems are adept at chloramine reduction.
+They combine sediment and carbon pre-filters with a hollow fiber membrane capable of reducing contaminants as fine as 0.025 microns.
 Since the water is passed through carbon blocks at a reduced flow rate (around 1 GPM) and a membrane with minute pores, these under-sink systems are rated to reduce up to 95% of chloramines in your water.
 If you are seeking to eliminate chloramines exclusively from the water you drink and cook with, both reverse osmosis and ultrafiltration systems are excellent filtration options.